Rxma-uuu/ML-Premier-League-Wins-Predictor/README.md

 # ML-Premier-League-Wins-Predictor

 ## Overview
-ML-Premier-League-Wins-Predictor is a machine learning project that aims to predict the number of wins for each team in the Premier League using linear regression.
-The project also explores the factors that contribute to becoming a champion and analyzes their importance in winning the league title.
+ML-Premier-League-Wins-Predictor is my first machine learning project that predicts the number of wins for each team in the Premier League using linear regression.
+Explore the key factors that contribute to becoming a champion in one of the world's most competitive football leagues.
+Jupyter Notebook and code included.

 ## Data Sources
 The project utilizes several datasets related to the Premier League: